 Negative self-talk and many more

 All these factors can cause either acute or chronic stress.
 Acute stress is the milder form of stress that every individual feels from time to time and which helps them be active, alert, and meet deadlines.
-Chronic stress, on the other hand, is long-lasting and can cause harmful effects on a person’s life if not dealt with properly.our treatments
+Chronic stress, on the other hand, is long-lasting and can cause harmful effects on a person’s life if not dealt with properly.

 Stress can cause a number of symptoms such as behavioral, cognitive, physical, and emotional.
 These symptoms include:

 - Usage of drugs as self-medication